improving-minnesota/react-redux-workshop/labs/content/labs/05-forms.md

 };
 ```

-* Here, we're simply checking that we have values for all the fields.
+* We're simply checking that we have values for all the fields.
 Our other handler functions will update the state appropriately as the user changes field values.
 But what if the `EmployeeForm` is being used to edit an existing employee?
 * We already know that this component can receive an `employee` in its props, what we need to do is update the form to reflect that employee's values.
 * The `Formik` components gives us the `initialValues` hook to do this.
 Replace the empty declaration you currently have with the following: